nirmata/get-troubleshooting-data/README.md

 # Kyverno Policy Testing Repository
 This repository includes resources for testing a Kyverno policy designed to initiate a job.
 This job gathers troubleshooting data (including logs, kubectl describe output, and events from the namespace) from pods that have restarted three times and subsequently creates a Jira ticket.

+## Prerequisites:
+- A Kubernetes cluster with Kyverno 1.10 or above installed.

 ## Usage:

 ### Building the Image